dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_3.md

 Fore: *I asked the man himself, sooo…*

+BuffMe: *Rake: Clip below ~60% in general.
+For BT proc generation (if you use rake to specifically proc BT) 2 additional options...*
+- *Clip instantly if better multiplier or refresh in pandemic if worse multiplier.*
+- *Pragmatic option: Clip if multiplier is better or wait for pandemic if it's worse.*

-BuffMe: *With Rake you wanna just clip it if it's stronger, with rip it's more complicated - If you have no SbT you wanna only refresh in pandemic, never clip, with SbT you ideally never want to be in the position where you have a non optimal rip on the target*
+*Rip is the opposite: Never clip.
+If you have no SbT you wanna only refresh in pandemic, bite is way too powerful.
+With SbT you ideally never want to be in the position where you have a non optimal rip on the target, timing TF cooldowns with Rip refreshes is very important.
+In the case of having a non TF Rip up for whatever reason: don't clip and deal with being bad.*

-*I'm not super sure on when it's worth it to clip Rip with SbT, at first thought it might actually be the case that you want to either clip early or don't clip at all, but I'd guess that it doesn't make a huge difference since rip damage is not that high.
-So I'd say don't clip rip at all - no guarantee though*

 ---

 **When all soulbinds are fully unlocked do you feel one will be more useful in high keys?
 Is Niya’s poison more alluring in M+ because of the constant need for a melee interrupt?
 Will Koran be a good option if you can use first strike efficiently?
 Will the minor dps loss of Dreamweaver still be offset by Podtender’s cheat death like ability?**

 Fore: *Oh wow did this really take that long to write that we’ve had soulbinds fully unlocked for like, 2-3 weeks now, my bad …*